archway-network/archway-docs/docs/overview/glossary.md

 ## Pool account

-A common liquidity pool that Archway dApps can fund and then use to sponsor gas payments for end users.
+A common liquidity pool that Archway dapps can fund and then use to sponsor gas payments for end users.

 <!-- Q -->
 <!-- R -->